On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Hardness mechanisms, problem definitions and previous approaches

 Assuming that we evolve time too quickly (e.g. not exponentially long) and miss the primary phase transition, we can ask how efficiently $\ket{S}$ will mix with the problem's excited states, as these rates ultimately determine the algorithm's efficacy as an approximator.
 Calculating them directly is very difficult, but we can qualitatively predict that they should be much smaller for two reasons.
 First, these crossings occur as the transverse field strength $\kappa$ is reduced toward zero, and since the dressings that reduce the decay exponent all scale with extensive powers of $\kappa$, they will be much reduced by any reduction in $\kappa$ itself.
 Second, when considering a dressed excited state $\ket{E_D}$, the perturbative dressings that come from mixing with states with lower energy now have opposite sign and destructively interfere with other corrections in the overlap with $\ket{S}$, in contrast to $\ket{G_D}$ where all higher order terms are positive definite.
-Both of these effects can, and do, considerably worsen the mixing rates with excited states and make AQC/QAOA a poor approximator in the worst cases, and often in practice.
+Both of these effects can, and do, considerably worsen the mixing rates with excited states and make AQC a poor approximator in the worst cases, and often in practice.
+That said, we do note a recent encouraging result demonstrating an empirical scaling advantage over classical heuristics in finding approximate solutions to 2d spin glasses, using real quantum annealing hardware \cite{bauza2024scaling}.